 We often think that we’re alone with our problems.
 That’s not true; everybody has problems, even the ones you consider successful or better than you.
 We’re all human beings.
 We all have emotions.
 Don’t be ashame of them.

 Speaking Out at Work

-If you know (or feel) that your managers think a “good stress” is beneficial, remember that your health is the most important: if they don’t want to understand your struggles, find another job.
+If your stress is related to your job, you need to talk about it with your colleagues and your managers as well.
+If you know (or feel) that your managers think a “good stress” is beneficial, remember that your health is the most important.
+If they don’t want to understand your struggles, try to find another job.

 Seeking Professional Help

 Our pride won’t improve our stress or our mental health.
+Quite the contrary.

-What can be quite stressful in our daily life?
+I’ve a quizz for you: what can be quite stressful in our daily life?

-- Dead Spirits.
+- Dead spirits.

 You’re right!
 The good answer is